kkrruumm/void-install-script/README.md

 -Option to securely erase the installation disk with shred -Option to choose either doas or sudo
 -Option to choose your repository mirror
--Option to choose either linux or linux-lts
--Option to install wifi firmware and basic utilities -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root -Support for both glibc and musl libc implementations -User creation and basic configuration
+-Option to choose between linux, linux-lts, and linux-mainline kernels -Option to install wifi firmware and basic utilities -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl libc implementations -User creation and basic configuration
 -Config support